scolladon/sfdx-git-delta/README.md

 > The ignored patterns specified using `--ignore [-i]` and `--ignore-destructive [-D]` still apply.
 > The `--source` path msut be relative to the `--repo` path

-### Generate a comma-separated list of the added and modified Apex classes:
+### Generate a comma-separated list of the added and modified Apex classes

 Depending on your testing strategy, [you may want to generate a comma-separated list of the added and modified Apex classes](https://github.com/scolladon/sfdx-git-delta/issues/126).
 This list can feed the `sfdx force:source:deploy --testlevel RunSpecifiedTests` command, for example.
 To cover this need, parse the content of the package.xml file produced by SGD using [yq](https://github.com/kislyuk/yq):